data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 ### Deleting an edge

-To delete an edge in openCypher, we use the MATCH clause to specify the edge of interest and then DELETE keyword to remove the edge.
+To delete an edge in openCypher, we use the `MATCH` clause to specify the edge of interest and then `DELETE` clause to remove the edge.
 It follows the syntax:

 ```